Package Torello.HTML

 public TagNode openTag()

-This method is offered as an optimization tool for quickly finding HTML Tag's that are Opening-Tags.
-Since this class, classHTMLNode
+This method is offered as an optimization tool for quickly finding Opening HTML Tag within a search loop or a JavaStreamfilter-method.

 - This method shall always return null, unless this method has been overridden by a